 The First Trick

-Not many options here.
+There aren't many options here.
 If you have the Two of Clubs, you're leading it.
 Since no points can fall on the first trick, play your highest club.
 If you are void in clubs, then use the opportunity to trash an otherwise dangerous high card (like an Ace or King of Spades), or try to void yourself in a second suit.
 More voids mean more opportunities later.

 Generally speaking, after the first trick falls, any player who is not in danger of taking the queen of spades will want to lead spades as much as possible.
 The main theory behind this is simple: if spades keep being led, the players with the A, K and Q will eventually have to play them.
 If you're not holding any of those cards, you want to force them into play as soon as possible, so someone else gets stuck with those 13 points.